sagnibak/virtual-machine/pythonic/README.md

 through `0x0f`.

 The code section starts at `0x10` and extends arbitrarily upwards (but it does not grow at runtime).
-The end of the code section is stored in the b.
+The end of the code section is not well-defined.
 The VM will keep incrementing the instruction pointer until it hits a jump/branch/halt instruction.